 How do teachers feel about Teach for America?

 Is it the secret to education reform?
 Is it a gimmick that will simply run its course?
 Or, is it a pervasive trend with serious negative consequences for students, teachers, parents and public education in general?
 In discussing Teach for America, teachers most often cite the harmful effect TFA has on the teaching profession as a whole.
 “To me, TFA communicates that anyone off the street can just walk into a classroom and start teaching,” says one teacher.
 “I put in hundreds of hours of observation and practice before I even started my student teaching.
 I take graduate classes during the school year and throughout the summer to stay on top of technology and trends in the field.
 It’s hard to accept that five weeks of training and a few hours of practice will result in a very effective teacher, no matter how good that person’s intentions. ”

 The five weeks of training referenced take place during TFA’s summer “Institute,” required of all new corps members.
 There, participants cover the principles and values of the program and spend time co-teaching in a classroom of 5-15 students.
 Many, however, feel inadequately prepared to manage a classroom.
 One corps member cited this as one of the reasons she chose not to return for the second year of her commitment to TFA (The Atlantic, September 23, 2013).
 “Five weeks of training was not enough to prepare me for a

 room of 20 unruly elementary-schoolers.”

-Obviously, we’re (CPS) not under-served or understaffed or under-resourced in terms of teachers, and I thought that was the whole purpose behind TFA — to provide teachers in areas that are under-resourced?
+Obviously, we’re (CPS) not under-served or understaffed or under-resourced in terms of teachers, and I thought that was the purpose behind TFA — to offer teachers in areas that are under-resourced?